lpotthast/crudkit/crudkit-web/README.md

 # crudkit-web

-Basic type definitions, proc-macros and more for frontend implementations like `crudkit-yew` and `crudkit-leptos`.
+Basic type definitions, proc-macros and more for frontend implementations like `crudkit-leptos`.